TeamGalacticraft/Galacticraft/.github/CONTRIBUTING.md

 git config --local core.hooksPath .githooks/
 ```

-The pre-commit Git Hook runs the spotlessCheck Gradle task before each git commit and aborts committing if the check fails.
-The pre-push Git Hook runs the spotlessCheck Gradle task before each git push and aborts pushing if the check fails.
+The pre-commit Git Hook runs the `spotlessCheck` Gradle task before each git commit and aborts committing if the check fails, after running the `spotlessApply` Gradle task.
+The pre-push Git Hook runs the `test` Gradle task before each git push and aborts pushing if the test fails.
 These are useful to avoid a lot of commits to fix spotless violations.

 #### Commit Message
 We use [conventional commits][conventional commits] specification to write commit messages.